Homework Unit 4 (Classification): Fit KNN Models

 Understanding Accuracy (Example)

-Look at the distribution of our outcome in train:
+Look at the distribution of our outcome in our traiining data.
+It’s not balanced!

 data_trn |>

-If I build a “model” that just regresses survived on the intercept, it will predict the more probable class (death) for everyone in the training set.
+If I build a “model” that just regresses survived on the intercept, it will predict the more probable class (“no” for did not survive) for everyone in the training set.
 This is the logistic regression “equivalent” of predicting the mean when we don’t have any other data from which to make predictions.

 rec_example <- recipe(survived ~ 1, data_trn)